 Not all pages, and not all parts of a page, require 3 layers.
-If there is only one layer present, then that layer is the primary image or IFD.
-If there is more than one layer, then the Mask must be one of the layers, in which case it is the primary image and it must be page size.
+If a page has of only one layer, then that layer is the primary image whether it is a Background, Mask, or Foreground layer.
+If there is more than one layer, then the Mask must be one of the layers, in which case it is the primary image.
+In all cases, the primary image must be page size.